 How do you test for HIV?
 There are a few different kinds of HIV tests to know about:

-There is also nominal and non-nominal testing.
-A nominal test result, the standard testing option, can be linked back to you through your name.
-Non-nominal testing is when a doctor sends a sample to the lab with some other marker, such as a birthday, so that they can link it to your medical file at their office without sharing your identity with the lab.
-In Nova Scotia, the only way to get fully anonymous confirmatory testing (standard testing) is at the Halifax Sexual Health Centre or the Ally Centre of Cape Breton.
-With anonymous testing they won’t ask for any personal information, so your test result won’t be linked back to you.
+NON-NOMINAL testing is when a doctor sends a sample to the lab with some other marker, such as a birthday, so that they can link it to your medical file at their office without sharing your identity with the lab.

 This section was adapted, with permission, from The Sex You Want Website.